Search

 The great one of Rome will die, the night over.

-Nostradamus has predicted a few things correctly, but he's mostly incorrectAgain a portentous comet is mentioned in association with a fateful event involving “the great one of Rome”, a phrase he repeatedly used to refer to the Catholic Church.
+Nostradamus has predicted a few things correctly, but he's mostly incorrectYet again, a significant comet is referenced in connection with a pivotal event involving “the great one of Rome,” a term Nostradamus frequently used to describe the Catholic Church.

 Verse 112: